inspec/inspec-aws/docs/resources/aws_redshift_cluster_parameter_groups.md

 #### exist

 The control will pass if the describe returns at least one result.
+Use `should` to test the entity exist.
+    describe aws_redshift_cluster_parameter_groups do
+      it { should exist }
+    end

 Use `should_not` to test the entity should not exist.
     describe aws_redshift_cluster_parameter_groups do
       it { should_not exist }
     end